Opinion polling on the second Trump presidency: International

-The 2025 source is the Pew Research Center’s Spring 2025 Global Attitudes Survey.
-It was conducted Jan.
-8 to April 26, 2025 in a range of phone and in-person interviews among 28,333 people in 24 different countries.
+The Pew Research Center's Spring 2025 Global Attitudes Survey was conducted January 8 to April 26, 2025, in a range of phone and in-person interviews among 28,333 people in 24 countries.
 The margins of error for each country average about 4 percentage points.

-A 2025 Pew Research Center study found that more than half in 19 of 24 countries surveyed, said they lack confidence in Trump’s leadership of world affairs, with views about Trump differing sharply along ideological and partisan lines.
+A 2025 Pew Research Center study found that more than half in 19 of 24 countries surveyed said they lack confidence in Trump's leadership of world affairs, with views about Trump differing sharply along ideological and partisan lines.

 Among 24 surveyed countries, Trump's 2025 ratings trailed those of Joe Biden's 2024 ratings by an average of twelve percentage points in world affairs, though Trump fared better among right-wing populist parties in Europe.

+A 2026 survey of European respondents showed net negative views of Trump concerning world affairs.